Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Logarithmic Negativity for two disjoint subsystems

 \section{Holographic Logarithmic Negativity for two disjoint subsystems}

-In this section, we will determine the HLN for two distinct subsystems within the background of a $1$RC black hole.
-Similar to our analysis of neighboring subsystems, we will establish a connection between our findings and the general results outlined in \cite{KumarBasak:2020viv} for a $(d+1)$-dimensional AdS Schwarzschild black hole.
-Specifically, we focus on two non-overlapping intervals, denoted as $A_1$ and $A_2$, each with widths $l_1$ and $l_2$ respectively, as illustrated in fig.\ref{dislt}.
-These intervals collectively constitute the mixed-state subsystem $A$, with a gap separating them corresponding to a subsystem $A_m \subset B$ of width $l_m$, where $B = A^c$ represents the remainder of the system.
+In this section, we will determine the HLN for two disjoint subsystems in the strongly coupled field theory dual to the $1$RC black hole.
+Here we specifically focus on two non-overlapping intervals, denoted as $A_1$ and $A_2$, each with width $l_1$ and $l_2$ respectively, as illustrated in fig.\ref{dislt}.
+These intervals collectively constitute the subsystem $A$, with a separation $l_m$ corresponding to the width of a subsystem $A_m \subset B$ where $B = A^c$ represents the remainder of the system.
 To clarify, we define the three intervals as follows